hoxxep/portable-hash/README.md

 By implementing `PortableHash` on library types, **you promise to guarantee** that:
 - The type is portable across different platforms and versions of Rust, such as not including OS-dependent string encodings.
 - The type hashing logic is stable across all minor versions of your crate.
 Fields may be reordered, added, or changed, but the `PortableHash::portable_hash` must always hash the same fields in the same order for all crate minor versions.
-Any breaking changes to the hash output of any type should require a major version bump of your crate, and documentation of the breaking change in your changelog.
+  - Any breaking changes to the hash output of any type should require a major version bump of your crate, and documentation of the breaking change in your changelog.
+  - Be careful with `derive(PortableHash)`.
+Changing the order of fields in structs or enums will change the hash output.
+We recommend writing unit tests that hash each of your types against hardcoded hash outputs to check for stability.
+Fields can be _renamed_ safely, but cannot be re-ordered.
+Please implement `PortableHash` manually to maintain stability if you need to change the order of fields.

 <details>
 <summary><strong>Examples of hashable, but not portable types.</strong></summary>